Probably not. I could end this blog right here, but let me explain what I mean.

 A child’s mental-emotional-behavioral-psychospiritual (there are several descriptors that would work) health is not something to take lightly.
 Warning signs evolve with a child’s age.
 Jeanette Raymond, a psychologist in private practice in Los Angeles, shared an age-based warning signs list of what parents should keep an eye out for:

-As Jeanette Raymond stated, “If you’re alarmed by changing behaviors, consider seeking therapy for your child”.
+As Jeanette Raymond stated, “If you’re alarmed by changing behaviors, consider seeking childs play therapy for your child”.
 Remember, all human beings experience suffering; the fact that your child will suffer emotionally shouldn’t necessarily alarm you.
 Sometimes this is a normal, healthy, even necessary function of growth.

 However, when you believe you are ill-equipped to be your child’s primary agent of change or if you struggle to decide whether your child’s unique suffering and manifestation of it is normal, that is when to seek professional help.